/

 CUPE Members and Their Work

 CUPE members’ work covers a wide range of classifications and a nearly countless number of jobs.
-Many CUPE members serve in highly technical roles that require years of education, training and experience.
+Many CUPE members serve in highly technical roles that require years of education, training, and experience.
 With such broad participation across so many sectors, virtually every public service includes CUPE members who go to work every day to support the communities in which they live as well as work.

 Democratic Governance

-CUPE BC is governed by an elected, 29-person executive board comprised of representation by region, by diverse communities of members, by generally elected vice-presidents, and by two full-time officers.
-The executive board is subject to direct oversight by members through the annual convention where delegates pass resolutions, develop strategic direction, review financial statements, and adopt the annual budget.
+CUPE BC is governed by an elected, 29 person executive board comprised of representation by region, by diverse communities of members, by generally elected vice-presidents, and by two full-time officers.
+The executive board is subject to direct oversight by members through the annual convention where delegates pass resolutions, develop a strategic direction, review financial statements, and adopt the annual budget.
 The executive board is advised by a network of engaged members organized into 21 subcommittees.

 A Voice for Every Region